A calcium deficiency can affect us in so many ways from cancer to osteoporosis, to high blood pressure, to epilepsy.

 Then you probably know that the first thing to do is to quickly and continuously move your big toe backwards.

-But prevention is better than cure.
-One of the reasons for these cramps could be a calcium deficiency.
-So top up your calcium intake by looking at natural sources of calcium, but also don't ignore a possible potassium deficiency or even a magnesium deficiency.
+at natural sources of calcium, but also don't ignore a possible potassium deficiency or even a magnesium deficiency.

 Just as much as what your bones need calcium, so do your teeth.